pudly/schmopera-hugo/content/articles/enchanting-production-brings-calgary-opera-back-to-live-in-person-audience.md

 <figcaption>Eden Tremayne (right) and Alanna Fraize delivered standout performances in Calgary Opera's production of Ravel's The Enchanted Child.
 Photo by Kaitlyn Kerr.</figcaption>
 </figure>

-Ravel’s orchestration for L’enfant is quite extensive and lush, which would surely overpower the space of the Mamdani Centre.
+Ravel’s orchestration for _L'enfant_ is quite extensive and lush, which would surely overpower the space of the Mamdani Centre.
 Calgary Opera reduced this requirement to four musicians: two pianists, a woodwind specialist playing both flute and piccolo, and a cellist.
-Led by the company’s Music Director Mark Morash, the musicians offer a performance that sets the right balance for the production.
+Led by the company's Music Director Mark Morash, the musicians offer a performance that sets the right balance for the production.
 Indeed, less was certainly more to allow the McPhee Artists to weave their magic with The Enchanted Child.

-Calgary Opera’s production of Ravel’s The Enchanted Child (L’enfant et les sortilèges) ran December 10-12 at the Mamdani Opera Centre.
-Directed by Rob Herriot with a chamber orchestra conducted by Mark Morash, the production featured all eight artists of the McPhee Artist Development Program singing in French with English subtitles.
-Calgary Opera’s next production is in January-February 2022, with Lehar’s The Merry Widow.